At 663,268 square miles, Alaska is by far the biggest state in the union. But only four states have fewer road miles.

 Wrangell-St. Elias National Park and Preserve is the nation’s largest national park, featuring 14 of the 20 tallest peaks in North America.
 You can take a regularly scheduled flight from Chitina to McCarthy on the edge of the park to avoid driving the gravel-surfaced McCarthy Road, which is slow going (allow up to three hours) but scenic; flying in from Chitina is typically even more spectacular.
 A Wrangell Mountain Air flight may take you into the mountains and through the Fourth of July Pass if weather permits.

-Drivers park at the McCarthy footbridge, where you’ll make your way over to the airport and fly from there.
+If you’re driving, you’ll park at the McCarthy footbridge, then make your way over to the airport and fly from there.

 Columbia Glacier (Valdez)